StabbyCutyou/moldovan_slammer/README.md

 Moldovan Slammer
 ==================

+The Moldovan Slammer is comprised of two packages: Moldova, and the Slammer.

+# Moldova
-The Moldovan Slammer is used to generate random values to plug into a sample input string, which is meant to be something you'd run against a database (like bulk loading insert statements full of random data, hence the name "slammer").
-It understands the tokens as defined below:
+Moldova is a lightweight template interpreter, used to generate random values to plug into a template, as defined by a series of custom tokens.

+It understands the tokens as defined further down in the document.

+# Slammer
+Slammer is a simple utility using Moldova, for load testing a database.
+You can give it a template SQL query, most likely an INSERT statement, and use that to generate a large volume of traffic, each request having a different set of values placed into it.
+In this way, the Slammer makes an excellent tool for massively loading fake data into a database for load testing.

 # Notice

 Experimental - could change at a notice.
+Or, without notice.
 Have fun!

 # Example usage